kritinelavelli/100-days-of-code/Log.md

 # 100 Days Of Code - Log

+## Day 6: August 27, 2020

+Custom link styling inside tabs - was complex figuring out how to use useRouteMatch hook.
+Apparently it doesn't work in callbacks.

 ## Day 5: August 26, 2020

 So I learnt today that react doesn't encapsulate styles like angular does.
 So I have to rely on global styles and a good class name scheme.
 Continued on design system and created new base components.